 The north beaches, Nungwi and (especially) Kendwa are the most beautiful but also the most popular.
-There is lots of night life, bars and restaurants available.
+There is lots of nightlife, bars and restaurants available.
 Things are therefore a bit pricier and the sellers and beach boys can get very annoying.
 I visited Kendwa beach as a day trip from Stone Town and was happy that I had decided not to stay here but on the quieter East side instead.
-There are a couple of budget Airbnb accommodation places in the North though if you are looking for a more lively scene.

 For breakfast and lunch, go to the fruit market to get a huge fresh pineapple (4,000 TSH, roughly $2) or a mango (1,000 TSH, toughly $0.50).
 Dotted around the local area are small bakeries that sell pancakes, breads, donuts and other small pastries made from beans or fish.
 These are all very cheap and cost between 200 – 500 TSH each ($0.10 – $0.25).

 When you need a break from local food, head to House of Spices, the best restaurant in the Capital.
-While taking in the roof top view, you can enjoy incredible fusion dishes that combine local spice flavours with an Italian twist.
-I can really recommend the smoked cheese pizza (18,500 TSH, roughly $9.25), made in their resident fire oven, and the mango and chocolate desert (8,500 TSH, roughly $4.25).
+While taking in the rooftop view, you can enjoy incredible fusion dishes that combine local spice flavours with an Italian twist.
+I can really recommend the smoked cheese pizza (18,500 TSH, roughly $9.25), made in their resident fire oven, and the mango and chocolate dessert (8,500 TSH, roughly $4.25).

 You will also need to pay an additional $4 entry to see Prison Island and the giant tortoise.
 If it is windy and the sea is choppy, you will not get good snorkelling opportunities at the sandbank.